-Dr. Tsalka performs throughout Europe, the U.S.A., Canada, Asia, Russia, and Latin America.
-Recent engagements include performances for the Boston Early Music Festival, the Forbidden City Concert Hall in Beijing, Bellas Artes Theater in Mexico City, the Hermitage Festival in St. Petersburg, Konserhuset in Stockholm, St. Denis Festival in Paris, the Filharmonika Orchestra in Manila, the Trinity series in New York, and interviews and live performances for radio stations in Hong Kong, Chicago, Buenos Aires, Berlin, and Jerusalem.
-American, Russian, Israeli, German, Italian, Argentinean, Swedish, and Mexican composers have dedicated pieces to Tsalka.
-In 2013, he will perform world premieres by Leonardo Coral, Max Yount, Sergey Yevtushenko, Jouni Kuronen, and Liu Qing.
+Recent engagements included the Boston Early Music Festival, the Forbidden City Hall in Beijing, Bellas Artes Theater in Mexico City, the Hermitage Museum in St. Petersburg, the Metropolitan Museum in New York, St. Denis Festival in Paris, and interviews and live performances for radio stations in Hong Kong, Chicago, Buenos Aires, Berlin, Munich, Beijing, St. Petersburg, Stockholm, Amsterdam, and Jerusalem.

 To book Michael Tsalka, or for more information, please email or telephone +44 (0)20 7381 9751.